microsoft/maro/examples/citi_bike/online_lp/README.md

 ny.202004 |  91,810       |    104 +/-   8 | 114,145 +/-   831
 ny.202006 | 197,833       |  1,071 +/-  42 | 185,101 +/- 1,860

-## Comparison of these two strategy and analysis of the forecasting results
+## Comparison of These Two Strategy and Analysis of the Forecasting Results

 As shown in the tables above, there is no big difference between directly using trip log data and using MA forecasting results.
 To find out why forecasting demand